 Syllabus: Capstone module, which integrates the major applied elements of study.
-It prepares students for the professional Visual Communication Design industry through engaging with complex design projects while working in a simulated studio environment under industry mentors.
+It prepares students for the professional Visual Communication Design industry through engaging with complex design projects while working in a simulated studio environment with lecturers and/or industry mentors.